Pedal for Purpose

 Challenging & medium high

 All equipment.
 Bicycles supplied by Evans Cycles.
-Please feel free to bring your own pedals.
+Please feel free to bring your own pedals and mud flaps.

 2 nights accommodation in Alladale Lodge